spectrocloud/pack-central/packs/stormforge-optimize-live-0.7.8/README.md

 # Optimize Live by Stormforge

+## Overview
-## Description: StormForge Optimize Live applies machine learning to your existing observability metrics to make real-time, actionable recommendations to resource settings for any deployment running in Kubernetes
+StormForge Optimize Live applies machine learning to your existing observability metrics to make real-time, actionable recommendations to resource settings for any deployment active in Kubernetes

 ## CloudType:
 * all